SFU-HiAccel/rodinia-hls/README.md

 Past Contributors (at UCLA): Michael Lo (now PhD at UCLA), Hanrui Wang (now PhD at MIT), Jingxian Xu (now at Nvidia), Shaochong Zhang (now MASc at UCLA)

+Special thanks to Falcon Computing to contribute the special memcpy APIs for memory coalescing optimizations.

 If you have any questions, please feel free to contact Dr. Fang (zhenman@sfu.ca) or Xingyu (xingyut@sfu.ca)